Dusk in an abandoned-by-Eminent-Domain Ghetto – Douala, Cameroon – August 1998

 “What you say, Colonel, has no bearing on how or with whom I conduct business.”
 He shrugged in return, mocking the self-imposed rank of the Coalition of some bogus Liberation Front’s front man.
 “You have my money?”

 “I have your money, Kays-weel, but these man of yours, Kar-kleen?
 To me?
 He reeks of betrayal.
-Shoot heem, for the cause, for all of us.”
+Shoot heem.
+Now.
+For the cause, for all of us.”
 His smile beamed in the dusk’s semi-darkness.
 “Do so, the money is yours.”

 “I’m a businessman, Colonel, not a gangster.
 I’m not armed.”